 is placed on or near the surface of the electrodes of the lamp.

 An auxiliary electrode is placed to one of the main electrode to produce a local glow discharge.
 Again super imposed high voltage pulses are used to assist the breakdown.
 Radioactive material is used inside the discharge tube to assist the ionization for starting the discharge process.

-Starting voltage is often reduced by using the penning mixture is place of the single inert gas, a small proportion of another gas is added which has ionization energy slightly lower than the excitation energy of the main gas.
-Typical examples are 99 % neon gas and 1 % argon are mixed to form this penning mixture to be filled the tube.
+Starting voltage is often reduced by using the penning mixture in place of the single inert gas, a small proportion of another gas is added which has ionization energy slightly lower than the excitation energy of the main gas.
+Typical examples are 99 % neon gas and 1 % argon are mixed to form this penning mixture to fill the tube.
 The excitation energy of neon is 16.5 eV and for argon it is 15.7 eV.
 For Ar-Hg mixture, Argon has 11.6 eV and Hg has 10.4 eV.

 Production of Radiation

 Most of the radiations from the majority of the discharge lamp are in form of the uniform positive column.